FrendsPlatform/Frends.GoogleCloudStorage/Frends.GoogleCloudStorage.CreateBucket/README.md

 ## Installing

-You can install the task via FRENDS UI Task View or you can find the NuGet package from the following NuGet feed
+You can install the task via FRENDS UI Task View.

 ## Building